 The Mayans also hunted macaws and parrots for their feathers, which were used to make headdresses.

 A history of clothes

 Mayan women carried small children on their backs.
 That left their hands free for cooking and weaving.
 Girls learned these skills from their mothers.
 They also learned to make pottery.
 Mayan boys learned farming and other trades from their fathers.

 Both boys and girls got married in the early or mid teens.
 Their parents chose a partner for them helped by a matchmaker.

 A history of children

-The Mayans were polytheists (they worshipped many gods).
+The Mayans were polytheists (they worshiped many gods).
 The most important god was the sun god.
 However almost every aspect of life had its own god.
 There was a maize god and even a god of tattooing.The Mayans believed that it was important to keep the gods happy.
 To please them the Mayans burned incense in temples.
-They also practised human sacrifice.
+They also practiced human sacrifice.
 Captives taken in war were often sacrificed.
 (If they could the Mayans would not kill their enemies.
 Instead they would capture them for sacrifice).

 The Mayans built many pyramid shaped temples and they had many priests.
 The priest practised divination (fortune telling) and carried out sacrifices.
 The Mayans also had many religious ceremonies that involved music and dancing.
 (The Mayans used wind and percussion instruments rather than string instruments.
 They played wooden flutes and trumpets and drums made from turtle shells).